-Please note that lead applicants will need to obtain a letter of support from their respective Head of Departments or Vice Chancellors.
-UK university partners will also need to provide a letter of support from their respective Head of Department.
+Please note that lead applicants will need to obtain a letter of support from their respective Head of Departments or Vice Chancellors/ Rectors or equivalent.
+UK academic institution partners will also need to provide a letter of support from their respective Head of Department.
 Letters of support should also be secured from Industry partners confirming the company's commitment to the scheme.